 Baptism (sometimes called Christening) is the way in which we welcome children and adults into the Christian faith, as a member of the world-wide Church.
-They usually take place about once a month during the third Sunday morning service.
+They usually take place about once on the Second Sunday at 12:30 – after our morning service.
 There is no charge for baptism, although we do take a collection at the service.

 For children and adults

 If you would like your child to be baptised or you are an adult who wishes to be baptised, please contact either our Church Office or visit us at church on any Sunday lunchtime between 12.00pm and 1.00pm when you can make a full booking at the church.
-They will explain what happens in more detail, but briefly, we ask you to attend at least the family service on the first Sunday of the month prior to the baptism and on the Wednesday evening, preferably with your Godparents as well, before the Baptism service for about an hour to talk through what will happen and what we believe is taking place at baptism.
+One of our administrators will explain what happens in more detail, but briefly, we ask you to attend at least our All Age Service on the first Sunday of the month prior to the baptism and to attend a brief meeting for about an hour – usually the week before – with the Godparents as well where we will look through what will happen and what we believe is taking place at baptism.
 This is so that you and your family can feel more relaxed as you will have a better idea of what is going to happen.

 What baptism means